camggould/aqa/README.md

 `aqa rms /path/to/my/mp3` returns the RMS for the MP3 file.
 `aqa rmsFloor /path/to/my/mp3` returns the RMS floor of the audio file.
+`aqa rmsCeiling /path/to/my/mp3` returns the RMS ceiling of the audio file.

 ## Supported audio formats